LinkedIn Sales Navigator Advanced Search: Tips & Tricks for 2023

 The bad news is that most people aren’t using Sales Navigator to its full potential.

 Yes, it’s super useful.
 But finding great leads on Sales Nav can take time.
 A lot of time.

 It turns out there’s a better way.
-By using advanced search on LinkedIn Sales Navigator, you can quickly target the leads you want.
+By using the LinkedIn Sales Navigator advanced search, you can quickly target the leads you want.

 Today I wanted to show you a few tips and tricks to craft amazing searches that result in sales (and how to export these searches into complete, validated lead lists).